h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

     **Note**: Weights are per-row observation weights and do not increase the size of the data frame.
 This is typically the number of times a row is repeated, but non-integer values are supported as well.
 During training, rows with higher weights matter more, due to the larger loss function pre-factor.

 -  `balance_classes <algo-params/balance_classes.html>`__: Specify whether to oversample the minority classes to balance the class distribution.
-This option is not enabled by default and can increase the data frame size.
+This option is defaults to false (not enabled), and can increase the data frame size.
 This option is only applicable for classification.
 Majority classes can be undersampled to satisfy the **max\_after\_balance\_size** parameter.

 -  `max_hit_ratio_k <algo-params/max_hit_ratio_k.html>`__: Specify the maximum number (top K) of predictions to use for hit ratio computation.
 Applicable to multi-class only.
-To disable, enter 0.
+This defaults to 0 (unlimited).

 -  **r2\_stopping**: ``r2_stopping`` is no longer supported and will be ignored if set - please use ``stopping_rounds``, ``stopping_metric``, and ``stopping_tolerance`` instead.
 This value defaults to 1.797693135e+308.

 -  `stopping_rounds <algo-params/stopping_rounds.html>`__: Stops training when the option selected for **stopping\_metric** doesn't improve for the specified number of training rounds, based on a simple moving average.
-To disable this feature (default), specify ``0``.
+This option is defaults 0 (no early stopping).
 The metric is computed on the validation data (if provided); otherwise, training data is used.

    **Note**: If cross-validation is enabled: